 Spruce Street Harbor Park: the Delaware River deserves just as much credit as it’s western neighbor, the Schuylkill, especially now that this park has become the go-to spot for daytime and nighttime activities, alike.
-With Philly’s top eateries like Hip City Veg, Chickie’s and Pete’s, Franklin Fountain and more setting up shop along the boardwalk, there’s always a reason to hang out here in the summer.
+With Philly’s top eateries like Chickie’s and Pete’s, Lokal Artisan Foods, and more setting up shop along the boardwalk, there’s always a reason to hang out here in the summer.
 Lounge in a hammock, sit above the river in a suspended net, or watch a live band on the weekend.
 Plus, head to Spruce Street Harbor Park every Friday this summer for After Work Sessions—a post work dance party filled with guest performers, delicious food, and giveaways

 Wissahickon Valley Park: when you’re in the Wissahickon (or “the Wiss” as many call it), you’ll forget that there’s a bustling city just 4 miles away.
 With more than 50 miles of trails for every skill level, a wide gravel path called Forbidden Drive to bike or walk on, and scenic views along the creek, it’s easy to stay here for hours.
 The paths are mostly shaded, too, so it’s a perfect escape from the sunny city in the summer.

-Franklin Square: between miniature golf, snacks and burgers, a carousel, and year-round events at the park, the historical Franklin Square is the perfect respite from the busy city.
+Franklin Square: between Philly-themed miniature golf, snacks and burgers, a carousel, and year-round events at the park, the historical Franklin Square is the perfect respite from the busy city.
 It’s a few blocks north of Market Street, and super accessible by public transportation.
 Did you know Tastykake is based in Philadelphia?
 At Franklin Square, you can enjoy a Tastykake milkshake!
 It’s a must-try.

 Dilworth Park: the expansive park surrounding Philadelphia’s City Hall, Dilworth Park, just keeps getting better each year.
 The main attraction is the park’s colorful roller rink, but there’s lots more to enjoy too!
-We love the food at Dilworth Park Café and Air Grille, plenty of seating for lunch breaks and picnics, fountains, gardens, and even free fitness throughout the week.
+We love the food at Dilworth Park Café and Air Grille, the ample seating for lunch breaks and picnics, fountains, gardens, and even free fitness throughout the week.
 There’s also a subway station directly in the middle of the park, so getting there is a breeze!

 Fairmount Park: to classify this as just one “park” is slightly crazy, since the 9,200 acres of trails, bike paths, hills, and wooded areas make this one of the world’s largest municipal park systems.
 Bike, run, or walk along Kelly Drive for the best views of the Schuylkill, explore Fairmount Park’s historic mansions, or enjoy car-free streets on Martin Luther King Drive every weekend from April to October!